Chapter 8 - Just a Small Bite

 "Scotch rocks, water back."

-"Eric rented this place?"
+"Eric rented this entire place?"

 "Well, that cuts out the guesswork.
 These are all Eric's friends?
 There must be a thousand people here."